 Manual or pressure bleeding can be used to flush the brakes, but if air is trapped in the BPMV you will have to use a scan tool to run the "auto bleed" procedure.
 This cycles the ABS solenoids and runs the pump to purge air from the secondary circuits which are normally closed off during normal braking.

-On the 1998 Firebirds, the rear proportioning valve has been eliminated from the brake system.
+On the 1998 Firebirds, the rear proportioning valve was eliminated from the brake system.
 The Bosch 5.3 system uses a process called "dynamic proportioning" to accomplish the same thing.
 The 5.3 software is programmed to cycle the rear BPMV inlet valves when braking to maintain the desired front-to-rear brake balance.
 This occurs anytime the wheel speed sensors detect the rear wheels are slowing slightly faster than the front wheels.
 Such a difference triggers the dynamic proportioning function, which causes brake pressure to the rear wheels to be modulated until the speed of all four wheels is the same.
 A problem with this part of the ABS system will not set a trouble code, but it will illuminate the red brake warning light.

 On some ABS systems, traction control is accomplished by braking alone.
 But on the Bosch 5.3 systems, the ABS module also talks to the engine module and asks for a reduction in engine power if wheel spin is detected.
 This may be accomplished by retarding ignition timing, disabling up to half of the engine's injectors, or by upshifting the transmission to a higher gear.

-The ASMS system has three microprocessors (two 16-bit and one 8-bit) to process inputs from the wheel speed and other sensors.
+The Teves ASMS system had three microprocessors (two 16-bit and one 8-bit) to process inputs from the wheel speed and other sensors.
 Two pressure sensors on the master cylinder measure brake pressure.
 A steering wheel sensor keeps tabs on the steering angle and driver input.
 A yaw sensor monitors understeer and oversteer, while a lateral acceleration sensor keeps an eye on cornering forces.

 Using these inputs, the ASMS control module determines if the vehicle is responding correctly to driver commands.
 And if it is not, the system applies individual wheel braking as needed to counteract any undesirable forces and bring the vehicle back under control.